God notified Moses that he had been selected to lead the Israelites out of Egypt by speaking to him through a burning bush that did not extinguish.

 Our Calling

-Instead, he wants us to know with absolute certainty that we are where he wants us to be, doing what he wants us to do, so we will have the courage to persevere through our afflictions.
+Instead, God wants us to know with absolute certainty that we are where he wants us to be and doing what he wants us to do, so we will have the courage to persevere through our tribulation.

-This knowledge assures us that God has anticipated our anguish, already charted our way through it, and made preparations for its aftermath, whatever that entails.
+This knowledge assures us that he has anticipated our situation, charted a path through it, and made preparations for the aftermath, whatever that may be.